mikekeith52/Police-shootings-insights_updated/README.md

 The key takeaways are given their own section [below](#key-findings).
 Before that, I will review the data in question and my methodology in deriving my conclusions.

 ## Caveats
 The [Washington Post GitHub page](https://github.com/mikekeith52/data-police-shootings) offers import insights and caveats about the data.
-Alghough this data isn't inclusive of all police killings over the timeframe (01/02/2015 to 03/19/2020), it is many times larger than the FBI database of the same measurements.
+Although this data isn't inclusive of all police killings over the timeframe (01/02/2015 to 03/19/2020), it is many times larger than the FBI database of the same measurements.
 Every one of the 5,174 rows in the dataset represents a death by police shooting.
 The dataset includes measures of:

 - Name of killed individual
-- Date of occurence
+- Date of occurrence
 - Manner of Death (shot or shot and tasered)
 - If the victim was armed and how (including common and uncommon weapons - guns, crossbows, etc.)
 - The age of the individual
-- City and state of occurence
+- City and state of occurrence
 - Whether the police reports indicated if the individual showed signs of mental illness
 - The threat level of the individual (attacking, not attacking, undetermined)
-- Whether the vitcim was fleeing
+- Whether the victim was fleeing
 - Whether the story linked to the incident mentioned that the police's body camera was playing

 This dataset is not an indication of all police altercations.
 An interesting research question would be to predict if a given police altercation leads to death and whether race plays a part in being able to predict that outcome.
 The answer to that question is not available in this dataset.

 In addition to the measures listed above, I added the demographic information from a Wikipedia site to determine the percent of white individuals in the state for every given observation, according to 2012 estimates (last time I used 2000 estimates and argued why I didn't think that would be a problem).
 I also added seasons - winter, fall, and summer (where spring is omitted) to see if that made any difference; I didn't think it would.

-## Reasearch Question
+## Research Question
-Given that a police killing has occured, can we use the factors in this dataset to determine if the individual was more likely white or black?
+Given that a police killing has occurred, can we use the factors in this dataset to determine if the individual was more likely white or black?
 Can we determine how the factors in the dataset move directionally with the outcome of interest?

 ## Process
 I used a systematic Machine Learning approach to analyzing the data.
 The steps I followed were: